 If the Parliamentarian finds any provisions that violate the Byrd Rule, she can unilaterally strike them from the bill.
 She already tossed a flagship Democratic priority earlier this year, when she dropped a White House-supported federal minimum wage increase from the American Rescue Plan Act.
 In that case, Democrats argued that a higher minimum wage would stimulate the economy and raise tax revenues, but the Parliamentarian found that this plan would have a "merely incidental" increase on federal revenues and violate the Byrd Rule.

-How do I keep track?
-The MBS team of budget and appropriations experts are here to assist!
-For any questions, email Lucia Alonzo, Principal at the Michael Best Strategies office in Washington, DC.
+How do I keep track?email Lucia Alonzo, Principal at the Michael Best Strategies office in Washington, DC.